megahoneybadger/melsec/readme.md

 ### Equipment client
-Primary object that is responsible for communication is an Equipment Client.
+Primary object responsible for communication is an Equipment Client.
 To make it work you have to create a proper configuration which sets remote device's IP and port.

     var config = ClientOptions
         .builder()
         .address( "127.0.0.1" )
         .port( 8000 )
         .loggers(
             new ConsoleLogger( LogLevel.DEBUG ))
         .build();

     var client = new EquipmentClient( config );